 COCONUT BUTTER CREAM

-1 cup ghee, solid at room temperature if possible
+1 cup ghee or vegan substitute of your choice, solid at room temperature if possible

 2-3 cups powdered sugar (depending how sweet you want it - 3 cups makes a VERY sweet buttercream!)